SAFCSP-Team/divide-and-conquer-project/README.md

 ### Objective

-In this project, our objective is to understand how to use divide and conquer algorithm.
+In this project, our objective is to understand how to use divide and conquer approach.

 ### Problem
 Create `binarysearch` method that returns an integer representing the index of the target element in the array.

 ### Implementation

-* initialize two integer variables `low` and `high`.
-Set low to 0, which represents the starting index of the array, and set high to `arr.length - 1`, which represents the ending index of the array.
+* initialize variables `low` to starting index and `high` to the last index of the array.
-* use a while loop to continue the search until low is less than or equal to high.
+* continue searching while low is less than or equal to high.
-* within the loop, calculate the middle index `mid` by adding low to the difference between high and low, divided by 2 ( mid = ( high - low ) / 2).
-* check if the element at the `mid` index of the array `arr[mid]` is equal to the target.
-If they are equal, return the `mid` index as the position of the target element in the array.
+* determine the middle index mid of the current search range.
+* if the middle element matches the target, return its index.
-* if the target is greater than the element at the mid index, update low to mid + 1.
-This indicates that the target is located in the right half of the array.
+* if the target is larger than the middle element, focus on the right half of the array.
-* if the target is smaller than the element at the mid index, update high to mid - 1.
-This indicates that the target is located in the left half of the array.
+* if the target is smaller than the middle element, focus on the left half of the array.
-* if the loop completes without finding the target element, return -1 to indicate that the element was not found in the array.

 ```java
 public class BinarySearch {